-Weight-at-age in the stock: Assumed to be the same as weight-at-age in the catch
+Weight at age in the stock: Assumed to be the same as weight at age in the catch

-Weight-at-age in the catch: Average of recent three years
+Weight at age in the catch: Average of recent three years

-Exploitation pattern: Average of recent three years, and rescaled if trend.
+Exploitation pattern: randomly Sampled recent three years.

-Intermediate year assumptions: Previously Fsq, either scaled or unscaled depending on F trend and expected development in fishery, but for 2015 a TAC constraint was used as the most reliable expectation.
+Intermediate year assumptions: Previously Fsq, either scaled or unscaled depending on F trend and expected development in fishery, but since 2015 a TAC constraint are used as the most reliable expectation.